 Caroline was already clad in widow's black when she was seen rushing back to Monaco from Paris.

-In 1999 she married Prince Ernst August of Hanover—a cousin of Queen Elizabeth II, who formally consented to the union before it took place—and they'll mark 20 years together (and sometimes not together) on Jan.
-23. Ernst has two sons, Hereditary Prince Ernst and Prince Christian, from his first marriage, and he and Caroline are parents to daughter Princess Alexandra, who will be 20 in July.
+In 1999 she married Prince Ernst August of Hanover—a cousin of Queen Elizabeth II, who formally consented to the union before it took place—and they marked 22 years of being mostly together on Jan.
+23.

 The palace had no comment.